 Output from solar generators displaces output from other generation types because, in general, solar photovoltaic cells generate power when the sun is shining, regardless of the price.
 This displacement affects the output of marginal units in PJM.
 The magnitude and type of effect on marginal unit output depends on the level of solar generation output, its location, time and duration.
-One measure of this displacement is based on the mix of marginal units when a solar unit is producing output.297 Figure 8-20 and Table 8-38 show the hourly average proportion of marginal units by fuel type mapped to the hourly average MW of real-time solar generation in 2023.
+One measure of this displacement is based on the mix of marginal units when a solar unit is producing output.
+Figure 8-20 and Table 8-38 show the hourly average proportion of marginal units by fuel type mapped to the hourly average MW of real-time solar generation in the first three months of 2024.
 This is not an exact measure of displacement because it is not based on a redispatch of the system without solar resources.
-In 2023, the SCED dispatch instruction for marginal solar resources was to reduce output for 37.5 percent of the solar unit intervals.
+In the first three months of 2024, the SCED dispatch instruction for marginal solar resources was to reduce output for 60.0 percent of the marginal solar unit intervals.
 When solar appears as the displaced fuel at times when solar resources were on the margin this means that there was no displacement for those hours, if the dispatch instruction was to lower the generation.
 The level of solar displaced by solar is thus overstated.